rkdgmlqja/HW3/README.md

 ### temperature: 0.1 Results
 **seed1**

+MENENIUS:
+I will not say the such a soul of the people, come, my lord, and with the commons and ca

 **seed2**

+CORIOLANUS:
+The comes the country's country to the country that have been you have been you to the

 **seed3**

+SICINIUS:
+The country that have not the people with the people, when the country the common the pe

 **seed4**

+CORIOLANUS:
+I will not should be the people, who come to the people to the state the common world

 **seed5**

+CORIOLANUS:
+The commons and content of the people, come to the commons, and with the consul, that

 ### temperature: 0.3 Results
 **seed1**

+Second Citizen:
+Nay, but speak not maliciously.

 **seed2**

+CORIOLANUS:
+What me well, we have not the people comes the consul, we comes the state the city of

 **seed3**

+MARCIUS:
+The comes to come to the may they do you could shall be the gods of this pass'd, and the

 **seed4**

+CORIOLANUS:
+I will not work with his country's country's death, and made the state a country's bea

 **seed5**

+CORIOLANUS:
+I will see the king, and made the such a charge his country's part of the truth the go

 ### temperature: 0.5 Results
 **seed1**

 Second Citizen:
 You shall be consul, the wars to make them to me, and the man I will make my son a

 **seed2**

 BUCKINGHAM:
 What, no, not so it forth the people, and for this proud to be a shame, and you shall

 **seed3**

 GLOUCESTER:
 Why, the man shall not for that that I shall tell his house, that with this dearer and

 **seed4**

 When set down this a man stand against the wounds and and you shall not shall be consul.
 I would be

 **seed5**

 CLARENCE:
 O, now this lords, and we do but have men and his worthy wife a good state, And cry and

 ### temperature: 0.8 Results
 **seed1**